hippospace/aptos-coin-list/README.md

 Once PR is accepted, any [authorized maintainer](https://github.com/hippospace/aptos-coin-list/blob/main/sources/coin_list.move#L37) will be able to add the RawCoinInfo to our on-chain list by running `yarn admin-cli -c config.yaml approve-symbol SYMBOL`.

-# Using/Editing RawCoinInfo
+# Displaying RawCoinInfo
+We recommend frontends display the following information for each coin:
+- `name`: full coin name, usually includes project name
+- `symbol` or `official_symbol`: short 3-6 letter representation
+- `logo_url`: coin logo

+The reason we have both `symbol` field and `official_symbol` is that the `symbol` field is required to be unique within this registry, whereas for `official_symbol` there is no such requirement.
+For example, different bridge protocols may have their own bridged versions of `USDC`.
+They are allowed to use `USDC` as the `official_symbol`, but are required to use distinct `symbol`s (e.g. `xUSDC`, `yUSDC`).

-In `RawCoinInfo`, we have these fields:
+In a complete `RawCoinInfo`, we have these fields:
 - `name`: coin name, preferrably include project name
 - `symbol`: globally unique symbol within this coin registry
-- `official symbol`: same as `aptos_framework::coin::CoinInfo.symbol`, duplicates allowed
+- `official_symbol`: same as `aptos_framework::coin::CoinInfo.symbol`, duplicates allowed
 - `logo_url`: URL to token logo, preferrably a githubusercontent url
 - `project_url`: URL to project
 - `token_type`: token address info